Of all the homes in the city of Charlottesville, Fifeville VA homes for sale are priced the most affordably!

 Eighty-eight percent of the 287 houses contain historic and architectural significance (wow!).

 The most important historic home is the circa 1822, grand Oak Lawn Plantation which sits on 5.5 park-like acres.
+It was originally 350 acres.
 (Oak Lawn can be found at stands at the southwest corner of the intersection of 9th Street SW and Cherry Avenue.)

 There are 2,199 residents with an average age of 29 and made up of mostly young families.